-Liesbeth Lemmens holds a Bachelor's Degree in Nursing and obtained a Master Degree in Medico-Social Sciences at the Catholic University of Leuven.
+Liesbeth Lemmens holds a bachelor’s degree in Nursing and obtained a master’s degree in Medico-Social Sciences at the Catholic University of Leuven.

 Her professional experience is a mix of 20 years working in clinical research, as a clinical trial coordinator, project manager and CRA (oncology, cardiology and IBD).

-In 2010, she started - beside her work as clinical trial coordinator and project manager - to work as an independent consultant for health care providers.
+In 2010, she started to work as an independent consultant for health care providers.

-Ms. Lemmens is also key opinion leader in educating health care providers, clinical research associates, clinical trial assistants and (data) managers on the latest developments and therapies in oncology.
+Mrs. Lemmens is also key opinion leader in educating health care providers, clinical research associates, clinical trial assistants and (data) managers on different topics, such as:

 She teaches in terms of the most-up-to-date knowledge delivered in an accessible and informative fashion, with constant updating of training materials.